paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 **(i) Rescission rights in foreclosure**

-(1) **In general** — Notwithstanding [section 1649 of this title](./chapter-041-consumer-credit-protection.md#section-1649), and subject to the time period provided in subsection (f) of this section, in addition to any other right of rescission available under this section for a transaction, after the initiation of any judicial or nonjudicial foreclosure process on the primary dwelling of an obligor securing an extension of credit, the obligor shall have a right to rescind the transaction equivalent to other rescission rights provided by this section, if—
+(1) **In general** — Notwithstanding [section 1649 of this title](./chapter-041-consumer-credit-protection.md#section-1649), and subject to the time period provided in subsection (f), in addition to any other right of rescission available under this section for a transaction, after the initiation of any judicial or nonjudicial foreclosure process on the primary dwelling of an obligor securing an extension of credit, the obligor shall have a right to rescind the transaction equivalent to other rescission rights provided by this section, if—

   (A) a mortgage broker fee is not included in the finance charge in accordance with the laws and regulations in effect at the time the consumer credit transaction was consummated; or

   (B) the form of notice of rescission for the transaction is not the appropriate form of written notice published and adopted by the Bureau or a comparable written notice, and otherwise complied with all the requirements of this section regarding notice.

-(2) **Tolerance for disclosures** — Notwithstanding [section 1605(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1605/f&num=0&edition=prelim), and subject to the time period provided in subsection (f) of this section, for the purposes of exercising any rescission rights after the initiation of any judicial or nonjudicial foreclosure process on the principal dwelling of the obligor securing an extension of credit, the disclosure of the finance charge and other disclosures affected by any finance charge shall be treated as being accurate for purposes of this section if the amount disclosed as the finance charge does not vary from the actual finance charge by more than $35 or is greater than the amount required to be disclosed under this subchapter.
+(2) **Tolerance for disclosures** — Notwithstanding [section 1605(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1605/f&num=0&edition=prelim), and subject to the time period provided in subsection (f), for the purposes of exercising any rescission rights after the initiation of any judicial or nonjudicial foreclosure process on the principal dwelling of the obligor securing an extension of credit, the disclosure of the finance charge and other disclosures affected by any finance charge shall be treated as being accurate for purposes of this section if the amount disclosed as the finance charge does not vary from the actual finance charge by more than $35 or is greater than the amount required to be disclosed under this subchapter.

 (3) **Right of recoupment under State law** — Nothing in this subsection affects a consumer’s right of rescission in recoupment under State law.